 These are all forms of radiation with energies much higher than visible light.

-X-rays and gamma rays have enough energy that during interaction with atoms, they can remove electrons and cause the atom to become charged or ionized.
-That’s why we refer to these as ionizing radiation.
+X-rays and gamma rays have enough energy that during interaction with atoms, they can remove electrons.
+This causes the atom to become charged or ionized.
+That's why we refer to this as ionizing radiation.
 When most people talk about radiation, they are referring to ionizing radiation.

 Source: Centers for Disease Control and Prevention (CDC)